n2coder/HighPerformance-VoiceAI-Architecture/README.md

 ### From Turn-Based Pipelines → Continuous Conversational Systems

-> This repository documents the architecture, trade-offs, and optimizations behind building a **low-latency, real-time Movie Recommendation Voice Agent** that behaves like a *human conversation*, not a walkie-talkie.
+This repository explores the architecture, trade-offs, and optimizations behind building a **low-latency, real-time Movie Recommendation Voice Agent** that behaves more like a human conversation than a turn-based system.

+## 📊 Architecture Overview

 ![Architecture Diagram](./222.png)